Trust the process: mapping data-driven reconstructions to informed models using stochastic processes: Applications

 \subsection{Gaussian distribution}

-The first example we present is a standard Gaussian distribution ($\mu = 0$, $\sigma = 1$), and apply the two implementations of our formalism to a dataset obtained drawing samples from this distribution assuming a uniform prior on $\mu$ and $\sigma$ in the remapping.
+The first example we present is a standard Gaussian distribution ($\mu = 0$, $\sigma = 1$), and apply the two implementations of our formalism to a dataset obtained by drawing samples from this distribution assuming a uniform prior on $\mu$ and $\sigma$ in the remapping.
 For comparison, we also analysed these data using the direct inference method (section~\ref{sec:std_formalism}).

-In Figure~\ref{fig:comp_ppds} we report the probability density function used to generate the data, the simulated dataset (3,000 samples), and the two non-parametric reconstructions --- one using \textsc{figaro}, and the other based on the flexible binning approach --- along with the inferred parametric distributions.
+In figure~\ref{fig:comp_ppds} we report the probability density function used to generate the data, the simulated dataset (3,000 samples), and the two non-parametric reconstructions --- one using \textsc{figaro}, and the other based on the flexible binning approach --- along with the inferred parametric distributions.
 Figure~\ref{fig:comp_post} presents the posterior distributions on $\Lambda = (\mu,\sigma)$ and $\beta$ obtained by remapping the non-parametric reconstructions onto a Gaussian distribution.
-For both approaches, the true values lies within the posterior support, and the resulting distributions are consistent with those obtained via direct inference.
+For both approaches, the true values lie within the posterior support, and the resulting distributions are consistent with those obtained via direct inference. \review{The remapping procedure took $o(1)$ minute for both approaches.
+Please note that this is the elapsed time for the remapping procedure only and does not include the time taken to build the non-parametric reconstruction in the first instance.}